RunestoneInteractive/httlads/_sources/Instacart/market_basket.rst

    and 200 co-occurrences.

--  Write a function called ``top_n`` that takes a product name to search for, allows the user to select the best match and then returns the top ``n`` recommendatons for products that have been purchased with the selected item.
+-  Write a function called ``top_n`` that takes a product name to search for, allows the user to select the best match, and then returns the top ``n`` recommendations for products that have been purchased with the selected item.

 -  Write a function that takes a product id as its parameter and then recommends the top 10 products to go with the given product but from the same department